 Recommended for Best Restaurants because: Julia Child's favorite place to get tacos was La Super-Rica.
 If that's not reason enough to go, we don't know what is!

-Recommended for Best Restaurants because: If you go to only one restaurant in Santa Barbara, go to this one for a true local experience.
-Hope you like seafood!
+Recommended for Best Restaurants because: If you have only one meal in Santa Barbara, go to Bettina for incredible eats in an inviting atmosphere.
+Even non-pizza eaters will love it.

 Geneva's expert tip: Don't skip dessert!
 Bettina's chocolate chip cookies are better than your mom's (sorry, but it's true).